guzalm/lab2/README.md

-Here I just Define a private instance variable called tail that references the last node in the list.
+Here I to define an int variable called size to keep track of the number of elements in the list initialized size which is now equals to zero, additionally, added 2 more null variables head and tail